 I love to get images from clients to view.
 We can often see patterns in their choices and what they are drawn to.
 It’s important not to be too literal about the images you use for concepts, but it’s a great conversation starter and helps to create some running themes throughout the spaces.
 I recommend clients pin anything that peaks their interest and not worry about how it will be used.
 It’s just great insight!

-What are your tips for clients preparing for their first construction project?
+What are your tips for clients preparing for their first construction project with a designer?

 How should clients approach a design and construction budget?
 How should they budget and plan for furnishings and decor?

-Creating a budget can be a very stressful process, but once it’s done and agreed upon, it makes the rest of the design process so much smoother, if all parties are on the same page.
+Creating a budget can be a very stressful process.
+However, once it’s done and agreed upon, it makes the rest of the design process so much smoother, if all parties are on the same page.
 There are certain numbers you can go by per square foot for different parts of the country, for your average price to renovate.
 That is often a great way to budget.
-For furnishings, we recommend that people put aside money for special items that are one of a kind or vintage and then mix in various levels of finish with those items.
+For furnishings, we recommend that people put aside money for special items that are one of a kind or vintage.
+They should then mix in various levels of finish with those items.
 You get a great mix of modern and vintage and a “traveled” feel to the space, which adds interest and a layered feel.
 We will often help the client budget for a mix of price points on furnishings.

-How can a client avoid delaying the design process and what are some tips for making the process go as smoothly as possible?
+How can a client avoid delaying the design process and make the process go as smoothly?

 I think the number one way a process can go smoothly is if a client trusts the designer.
-Often the designer will discuss a budget and a plan and it often takes many rounds of ideas and planning to come to this original thought but the client has to be able to really trust that the designer is looking out for your best interest and that their budget is fair and their designs are durable and functional for their family as well as beautiful.
+Often the designer will discuss a budget and a plan.
+It often takes many rounds of ideas and planning to come to this original thought.
+However, the client has to be able to really trust that the designer is looking out for your best interest and that their budget is fair and their designs are durable and functional for their family as well as beautiful.